Skip to content

 EnvClass = TypeVar('EnvClass', bound=DataClass)

 Any dataclass.
-Its instance will be available through [miniterface.env] after CLI parsing.
+Its instance will be available through Mininterface.env after CLI parsing.
+Its fields or whole class might be annotated with tyro conf flags.